belkale/awesome-naveen/README.md

-# Naveen's Awesome List Of Internet Resources
+# Naveen's List Of Awesome Internet Resources
-Naveen's list of awesome internet resources.
-This content contains the very best of internet.
+The very best of internet.

 <pre>
 Where the mind is without fear and the head held high;